 Throughout the afternoon, the wind picks up.
 Wild gusts send winged shadows flying across the milky waters, now a rippled pale expanse looking like a fossilised seabed.
 The trees on my sandy isthmus creak and groan, as their branches whip about; leaves screaming.
 My mozzie net is threatening to take off at waters edge, but I can’t leave the fire unattended.
 I scoop armfuls of sand to build up the walls around my bubbling dinner.
 The wind is blowing from the Southeast like a giant’s bellows pumping my campfire.
 Flames suddenly roar in the sandy pit, its brightly glowing coals flaring.
 It would be so easy for a spark to ignite the dry grasses and scrub just downwind of me.
 A terrifying thought.
 I quickly remove the largest flaming branch and bury it in sand.

 The wind dies for a moment.
-My billy now sits on coals buried in grey ash and sand.
-I dare not rekindle its flame.
+My billy now sits on grey ash and sand, heat still radiating from buried coals, but I dare not rekindle the fire’s flame.
 The morning was so calm and peaceful with just a warm and gentle breeze, then built imperceptibly to this gale force that now threatens to topple trees.

-I feel the heat from the buried coals.
 A bird I don’t know calls from the woods, answered by a different cry – an urgent repetition.
 And there is another strange sound — like a tent zip opening and closing, coming from behind the eucalypt beside me.
-An uncanny sound that is heard only between wild gusts.
+An uncanny sound that is heard between wild gusts.
 The ghost of the axe wielder who scarred these trees about my camp?
 A cruel and angry man who cut deep gashes in living flesh?
 Or just a careless child with tomahawk, practicing her swing, chopping limbs from living trees, just to prove she could?

 Everything is so serene and still after last night’s stormy hot winds and scattered rain.
 Fish leap from the water right beside passing pelicans.
 The large birds don’t react at all.
 Are they paddling in their sleep?
 Perhaps the designated hour for eating fish has not yet arrived.
 Maybe they don’t eat until after their bizarre choreography of dipping-beaks and raised tail feathers—a ritual to honour the balance in all things.
 Perhaps they are giving the fish a fighting chance via a “declaration of intent” through interpretive dance.
 Or… maybe their tummies are still full from yesterday…